knhr0727/TBmodel_CrI3/README.md

 Move to the monolayer directory `cd monolayer`.
 Generate a MOKE data `python monolayer_MOKE.py` (this can take a few seconds).
 The data file 'DATA.mono.npz' will be generated.
-Run a plotting code `python plot_monolayer.py DATA.mono.npz`.
+Run a figure plotting code `python plot_monolayer.py DATA.mono.npz`.

+  2.2 List of the codes

+In `./TBmodel_CrI3/`
+`plot_bilayer.py`: a script to read the MOKE and conductivity tensor output files of bilayer cases (untwisted and twisted), `DATA.*.npz`.
+`plot_STTB_untwisted.py`: a script to read the spin texture output file of the untwisted bilayer.
+`plot_STTB_TBL.py`: a script to read the spin texture output file of the twisted bilayer.